betheden/hebrew-grammar/content/conjunction.rst

 The conjunction וְ can express any of the following connective
 relationships:

-Copulative
+Conjunctive
 ^^^^^^^^^^

-This connects two similar ideas and is usually translated as "and" in English.
+A conjunctive conjunction connects two words/clauses and is usually translated as "and" in English.

 .. csv-table:: Example: GEN 1:5